top of page

 We use models alongside observational datasets to study atmospheric composition and climate.

 We joined the Svante cluster at MIT, housed at the Massachusetts Green High Performance Computing Center.
 Svante includes 36 new compute nodes based on the recently released 3rd generation scalable Intel Xeon Gold chip 6336Y, in a dual-core configuration (48 cores/node).
 Briefly, the 6336Y operates at 2.4 Ghz and boasts 8 channels of DDR4/3200 Mhz memory bandwidth, minimizing potential memory bandwidth bottleneck issues.
 Svante includes file servers with over 3.5 PB.
 More information on high-performance computing within PAOC available here.
+Several different configurations of CESM and GEOS-Chem are run routinely on Svante.

 Brewer